P

 There are no significant year-round populations of the painted bunting in the western hemisphere.
 It is native to North America, where it can be found from the southern United States to Panama.

 During the breeding season, the painted bunting prefers to exist in the northernmost extent of its range.
 This includes around a dozen American states as well as around four Mexican states.
-Much of their breeding territory is centered in and around Texas, though they are also common in the coastal regions of the far east United States.
+Much of their breeding territory is centered in and around Texas, though they are also common in the coastal regions of the far eastern United States.

 While migrating, painted buntings can be seen in a larger area.
 This includes certain American states that lack a breeding population, such as Alabama.
 They can also be spotted throughout central Mexico.

 Outside of these two time periods, the painted bunting is common in the southernmost regions of Mexico and throughout Central America.
-They can also be found in the southern tip of the Florida peninsula as well as in Cuba, the Bahamas, and the surrounding archipelagoes.
+They can also be found in the southern tip of the Florida peninsula as well as in Cuba, the Bahamas, and the surrounding archipelagos.

 Painted Bunting Nests

 After a mating pair comes together, both the male and female will search for a nesting site together.
 They prefer areas with dense foliage, nesting between three and six feet from the ground.
-When such a location is unavailable, the painted bunting will often prefer to nest higher, with some individuals building nests as high as 50 feet from the ground!
+When such a location is unavailable, the painted bunting will often prefer to nest higher, with some individuals building nests as high as 50 feet from the ground.

 Regardless of nesting height, painted buntings prefer certain plants located near perching branches.
 Some of the most common nesting plants include: